 Emerging Writer Member Profile

 I am an Irish vet - qualifying in UCD Dublin 10 years ago.
 I am Originally from County Armagh Northern Ireland.
 Over the last decade I have worked in a variety of vet roles, from rural Ireland, to the big cities of Australia and New Zealand.
 I am a newcomer to writing in recent years.
-I love to write nonfiction stories from my work as a vet ( humour /memoir) and more recently adult fiction.
+I love to write nonfiction stories from my work as a vet ( humour / memoir) and more recently some adult fiction.

 Look out for my - Animal Tale series - monthly in the Ireland’s Own magazine

 Next two will be the 22nd of October and New year’s special.

 My first nonfiction book, is a book of veterinary short stories.
 These are tales from my journey into veterinary medicine starting at childhood and vet school right through to working as an international travelling vet Locum ( working short term contracts / providing maternity cover etc).
 The stories are set in a wide variety of locations and with a range of animal and human characters from a Galway postman that hides out and raises a nest of baby robbins in his post van, to live fish falling from the sky during an agricultural show, to a farmer’s lost wedding ring whilst lambing a ewe.

 Whiskers, Feathers & Fur: Veterinary Tales - there’s a story behind that name too.